lockbook/lockbook/docs/design-ux/search.md

 + consider changes to on-disk format
 + consider caching some of these things into static space.
     + caching into static space allows us to not require ffi callers to hang on to a pointer
-    + complicates things within core because multiple processes may change what's on disk.
+    + complicates things within lb-rs because multiple processes may change what's on disk.